X16Community/x16-smc/README.md

 # Typical usage

-The client program will typically work as set out below:
+A client program will typically work as set out below:

 * Verify that it supports the bootloader API version